African All Stars Transfer News & Rumours: Milan plan summer move for Medhi Benatia | Goal.com

 Everton target Brahimi

-The Mirror claim that the Toffees had scouts in Portugal to see the Algeria international in his team's 3-1 win over Nacional - an encounter where he scored a brace.
+The Mirror claim that the Toffees had scouts in Portugal to see the Algeria international in action in his team's 3-1 win over Nacional - an encounter where he scored a brace.

 Brahimi will be a free agent in the summer when his contract with the Portuguese champions expires at the end of the season and could be a bargain purchase for the Goodison Park outfit.